 The start-finish area passed close to spaces for team tents, with a dedicated Solo Alley.
 Mangled Momentum was even nice enough to put up a tent for solo riders who needed some shade – I brought my own, but that was still a very nice touch.

-I set up my little camp with a cooler full of water bottles filled with EFS mix; I’d been training with EFS because of its large load of magnesium, which I’d discovered was part of my cramping problem in previous events.
+I set up my little camp with a cooler full of water bottles filled with EFS mix.
+I trained with EFS because of its large load of magnesium, which was part of my cramping problem in previous events.
 I also had a jar full of pickles, a box of fix bars, a bunch of gels, various single-serving electrolyte powders, extra EFS mix, some jugs of water and a bottle of Starbucks iced coffee just in case I felt a bit sleepy.

 Oh, and someone asked me about my gear ratio, probably because I’m not only rolling a singlespeed, but also a belt drive.
 They got my standard answer:

-I started out at the back of the pack for a few reasons: I wanted to take the first lap a bit easy, and getting wedged behind some people is a great method to force myself from going at the course like a spider monkey … thus blowing my legs out early.
-As it was, I often felt like I was holding back on the descents and climbs.
+I started out at the back of the pack for a few reasons: I wanted to take the first lap a bit easy.
+Getting wedged behind people prevents me from going at the course like a spider monkey … thus blowing my legs out early.
+I often felt like I was holding back on the descents and climbs.
 But I kept it friendly and easygoing knowing that it would be a long day.
 I passed only when it was safe and tried to chat with other riders.

 The course itself is seriously fun riding that has that elusive, hard-to-define “flow” that seems to make bikes and riders happy.
 There were a few sandy patches, but traction was overall pretty good anyway.
 The hardest part was the far north part, where there were some steepish switchbacks covered in loose rocks.